Skip to main content

 The following course must be completed previously: STAT 250 or equivalent.

-Description: Least‑squares estimators and their properties.
-General linear model with full rank.
-Analysis of residuals; adequacy of model, lack of fit test, weighted least squares; stepwise regression, Durbin‑Watson statistic; one way and two way analysis of variance.
+This course examines linear models.
+Topics may include least squares estimators and their properties; general linear model with full rank; analysis of residuals; adequacy of model, lack of fit test, weighted least squares; stepwise regression.

 Notes:

-• Students who have received credit for MATH 348, ECON 222 or PSYC 316 may not take this course for credit.
+• Students who have received credit for ECON 222 or PSYC 316 may not take this course for credit.

 Prerequisite/Corequisite:

-The following course must be completed previously: MATH 251 or equivalent.
-The following course must be completed previously or concurrently: STAT 360 or equivalent.
+The following course must be completed previously: MATH 251 or MAST 234 or equivalent.
+The following course must be completed previously or concurrently: STAT 360 or MAST 333 or equivalent.

-Description: Supervised learning methods for regression and classification include linear models, variable selection methods, shrinkage, linear and quadratic discriminant, classification and regression trees, K‑nearest neighbours, support vector machines and neural networks.
+This course is an introduction to statistical learning techniques, including supervised and unsupervised learning methods.
+Supervised learning methods for regression and classification include linear models, variable selection methods, shrinkage, linear and quadratic discriminant, classification and regression trees, K‑nearest neighbours, support vector machines and neural networks.
 Unsupervised learning methods include clustering approaches and principal component analysis.
+Some applications to data science are illustrated.
+Further special topics may be explored.

 Notes: